Suppression of spinodal instability by disorder in an athermal system: Zero temperature random field Ising mdoel

 \section{Zero temperature random field Ising mdoel}

-The algorithm for simulating the zero temperature random field Ising model (ZTRFIM) is presented in this section.
-The Hamiltonian for the random field Ising model is defined as,
+This section provides the details on the algorithm for simulating the zero temperature random field Ising model (ZTRFIM).
+The Hamiltonian for the random field Ising model can be written as

-The Ising-like spins, $s_i=\pm 1$ are on three-dimensional (3D) cubic lattice of linear dimension $ L $ with periodic boundary conditions.
+The Ising-like spins, $s_i=\pm 1$ are on three-dimensional cubic lattice of linear dimension $ L $ with periodic boundary conditions.
 The nearest neighbor spins interact ferromagnetically with interaction strength denoted by $ J $.
 We set $J=1$ for this work.
 All the spins on the lattice experience an external time-dependent uniform field, $H(t)$.
 The form of $H(t)$ depends on the real situation we would like to simulate and is discussed in detail below.
-Additionally, the spins feel a random site-dependent but a time-independent magnetic field, $h_i$.
+Additionally, a random site-dependent but static magnetic field, $h_i$ is also present.
 The random local $h_i$ is chosen from a random Gaussian distribution, $V(h)$ given by

 where $ \sigma $ is the width of the distribution and denotes the disorder strength in this model.
 We average all the physical quantities using 50-100 independent disorder realizations.
 Here the random field Ising model is simulated at the zero-temperature, and therefore, there are no thermal fluctuations.
-The spin-flip is entirely determined by the sign change of the local field,
+The spin-flip is entirely determined by the sign change of the local field